mahsel79/FulkopingLibrary/README.md

 5. **Reserve Items**:
    - Users can reserve items that are currently on loan.
    - Reservations expire after 30 days if not picked up.
+   - Books may be borrowed for 30 days, magazines and other media for 10 days.

+---

+## **Logging Configuration**
+The application uses SLF4J for logging with the following configuration:

+- Logs are written to both console and file (`fulkoping-library.log`)
+- Log levels:
+  - INFO: General application flow
+  - DEBUG: Detailed debugging information
+  - ERROR: Critical errors and exceptions

+To change logging behavior, modify the LoggerUtil class configuration.

 ---